-The relationship to the land, or ‘Āina (Land) and Wai/Kai (Wai), is at the core of our being.
+The relationship to the land, or ‘Āina, is at the core of our being.
 The food we grow does more for us than sustaining our bodies, it also “feeds” us mentally and spiritually.

-In this newsletter, we are focusing on a few important movements, and we would appreciate your support.
-It’s the government’s kuleana to minimize community exposure to harm, just as we have a kuleana to our land: to care for it and to respect it, and in return, our land has the kuleana to feed, shelter, and clothe us.
+In this newsletter, we would like to share with you two contrasting events.
+The first celebrates our connection to ‘Āina (the land) and our role in passing knowledge to future generations.
+The second focuses on the government’s kuleana to minimize community exposure to harm.
+We all have a kuleana to our land — to care for it and to respect it, and in return, our land has the kuleana to feed, shelter, and clothe us.
 We must maintain balance within society and with our natural environment.

 Mahalo nui for the confidence to represent our community of Hawai‘i.